OpenNMT/OpenNMT/docs/training/models.md

 ### Deep bidirectional encoder

 The deep bidirectional encoder (`-dbrnn`) is an alternative bidirectional encoder where the outputs of every layers are summed (or concatenated) prior feeding to the next layer.
-It a special case of a pyramidal deep bidirectional encoder without time reduction (i.e. `-pdbrnn_reduction = 1`).
+It is a special case of a pyramidal deep bidirectional encoder without time reduction (i.e. `-pdbrnn_reduction = 1`).

 ![Deep bidirectional encoder](../img/dbrnn.png)